002 - Aging Societies

 Activity Four - Ageing Society Policies

 Creating policies that aim to increase the birth rates of a country is not the only way to tackle the issue.
 Relaxing a migration policy could help because as we have seen in the USA migrants from Latin America tend to have slightly larger families.
-There are other problems created by the growth of an ageing generation and the issues are as widespread care for the elderly to an increase in 'grey crime'.
+There are other problems created by the growth of an aging generation and the issues are the increase in the need of care for the elderly to an increase in 'grey crime'.
 Read the articles below and make notes on the following points:

 Exam Style Question